centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Path to map server backup log file in cron is now the proper path
+- Path to map server backup log file in cron is now correct
 - Simple link can now be created between a container and a view
 - Map server now supports metrics label with '=' and white spaces
 - Non-conventional metric labels do not cause map server to crash anymore